GravityShark0/GravityShark0/README.md

 i don't know how to do this so im just gonna fill in the default
 - 👋 Hi, I’m @GravityShark0
 - 👀 I’m interested in ... python and linux(IUSEARCHBTWIUSEARCHBTWIUSEARCHBTWIUSEARCHBTWIUSEARCHBTWIUSEARCHBTWIUSEARCHBTW)
-- 🌱 I’m currently learning ... linux arch
+- 🌱 I’m currently learning ... arch linux and relearning python
-- 💞️ I’m looking to collaborate on ... probably not, im only doing to save gits to myself online and not to share
+- 💞️ I’m looking to collaborate on ... probably not, im only doing this to save gits to myself online and not to share
 - 📫 How to reach me ...
 GravityShark#9155 or youtube GravityShark (im more active here)

 <!---